 Students who desire tutoring in a particular class should initially seek assistance from professors and departmental assistants.
 Peer tutoring for most courses is available for free to all undergraduate students in need of additional academic support for up to seven (7) hours of tutoring.
 If students would like additional hours for tutoring, they can appeal by talking to a professional in the ACCESS office.
 All tutors have received a recommendation from faculty and have taken the course they are tutoring and received a B or higher for their final grade.

 Tutoring is available throughout the semester, but early tutor requests provide the best opportunity for assistance.
 Professors will be notified when a student receives a tutor in their course.
 (The Tutor Program Coordinator must be contacted if a student does not want the Professor notified.)
-You can request a tutor online below, print a tutor request form or pick up a form in the ACCESS Office.

 Office & Tutor Program Coordinator

 Through the Reformed Presbyterian Theological Seminary in Pittsburgh, Geneva offers the 3&3 Program enabling students to complete a B.S. and a M.Div. in only six years.